Analysing Tata Elxsi with Tanushree Banerjee

 As far as automobiles go, the industry can be broken into two essential components; power and software.

 The government is already big on EVs, trying to move away from traditional fuel sources and incentivising the Lithium-ion battery tech necessary in EV production.
 Lithium-ion is currently the most popularly known and well-researched source of non-combustible energy for vehicle engines.
 Budget 2023-24 saw importing machinery and equipment necessary to manufacture lithium-ion batteries become exempt from taxation.
-The import of lithium-ion cells also gets taxed at a lower rate of 5% custom duty.
+The import of lithium-ion cells also gets taxed at a lower rate of 5% customs duty.

 A major difference between Internal Combustion Engines (ICE) used in traditional vehicles and Electric Motors used in EVs is the dependence on software.
 While ICE vehicles use mechanical parts to control the power generation and output, EVs require the transmission of orders through software built into the vehicle to control the vehicle’s speed.